ygteker/FogComputingPrototype/TempSensor/readme.md

 ## How to Run Locally

 1. Install dependencies with `npm install`.
-2. Start the application with `npm start`.
+2. Start the application with `npm run start:dev`.

 ## Notes